rswinkle/sdl_img/README.md

 When using any of these modes, all the images will be collected in a list in the order they're given (not sorted like basic usage).
-For now, if you have multiple url images with the same name, the ones downloaded later will simply overwrite the earlier ones in the cache.
+For now, if you have multiple url images with the same name, downloaded on the same day, the one downloaded last will simply overwrite the earlier ones in the cache.
+This is because the cache does create subdirectories by date of the form YYYY-MM-DD for easy browsing/cleaning.

+There is also the -c/--cache option which allows you to specify a custom cache location (only for this instance) which can be useful if you know you want to save these images and don't want to bother copying them from the normal cache later.

 Building
 ========